rocketlabdelta/info-central/_ground_support/multi-pad-launcher.md

 The resistors also limit the voltage drop across the igniter during continuity testing.
 To prevent LED dimming when multiple pads are selected, one resistor is now used for each LED.
 (You may wish to substitute a large LED for the Blinking one.
-Its blinking can be inhibited by direct sunlight.)
+Its blinking can be inhibited by direct sunlight.' %}

 | Qty  | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 |------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|